Get a free, no obligation personal loan quote with rates as low as 9.99%

 What happens to my insurance payments if I pay my loan early?

-You won’t lose any money on your insurance premium if you pay your loan off early.
+You won’t lose any money on your insurance premium if you repay your loan early.
 Your insurance premium is only applicable if your loan reaches the full term.
-If you choose to repay your loan before the term ends, you’ll be credited with the unearned portion of the premium.
+If you repay your loan before the term ends, you’ll be credited with the unearned portion of the premium.

 Can I cancel my loan insurance premiums?